Why are non-bank lenders so popular?

 - Flexibility: Borrowers can customise the loan to their requirements based on the purpose of the loan and underlying real estate asset.

-- Access the decision makers: Private /non-bank mortgage lenders are smaller and more nimble than large banks.
+- Access the decision makers: Non-bank lenders are smaller and more nimble than large banks.
 Borrowers generally deal directly with management who are the key decision-makers on funding.

-- Simple paperwork: The paperwork is much simpler than applying for a traditional bank loan.
+- Simple paperwork: The paperwork is commercially focused, and so much simpler than applying for a traditional bank loan.

-- Assessment criteria: Non-banks have different methods for evaluating customers and are more flexible with who they will lend to, including those who may have a less-than-ideal credit history.
+- Assessment criteria: Non-banks have their own methods for evaluating customers and are more flexible in assessing deals.

 Is private real estate debt right for you?

-If you’re a wholesale investor looking for a consistent, attractive yield, AltX’s platform lets you access quality, curated and fully vetted 1st mortgage investment opportunities.
+If you’re a wholesale investor looking for exposure to 1st mortgage-backed real estate opportunities, AltX’s platform provides direct access on a ‘deal-by-deal’ basis.
 To learn more about real estate debt and how to unlock alternative investment opportunities with AltX, visit www.altx.com.au/investments

 Level 21, 10 Grafton Street

 Bondi Junction, NSW, 2022